-Small businesses need to borrow money to cover cash flow gaps, use as additional working capital, or finance growth and expansion.
-Whatever your reason for needing a small business loan, it’s important that you’ve got what it takes to get approved.
-We spoke with industry experts and found 26 tips on how to improve small business loan application.
+Small businesses need to borrow money to cover cash flow gaps, have additional working capital, or finance growth and expansion.
+It’s important for business owners to carefully prepare a loan application to increase their chances of approval.
+To help, we spoke with industry experts who shared their best small business loan application tips.

-Here are 26 tips to improve small business loan application:
+Here are 25 small business loan tips according to experts:

 Ty Kiisel, Editor, OnDeck

-Anticipating your business’ need for financing with a strategic approach to borrowing makes sense at a number of levels.
+Anticipating your business’ need for financing with a strategic approach to borrowing makes sense at several levels.
 For example, it enables you to be less reactionary – meaning you can better prepare for a slow season and apply when it makes the most sense.
 In the midst of a slow season, when cash is tight, isn’t the best time to apply for a loan.
-What’s more, taking a strategic approach to borrowing gives you the opportunity to forecast your financial needs and gives you time to evaluate your current credit situation and take action to improve a weak profile or otherwise improve the odds of an approval.
+What’s more, taking a strategic approach to borrowing gives you the opportunity to forecast your financial needs, gives you time to evaluate your current credit situation, and allows you to take action to improve a weak profile or otherwise improve the odds of an approval.

-2. Determine How Much You Need & How to Use It
+2. Demonstrate How You Intend to Use the Funds

 Jay DesMarteau, Head of Commercial Specialty Segments, TD Bank